 One of the biggest attractions Southern Ontario can offer is naturally Niagara Falls, the sixth most visited place in the world.
-But they are outranked by Disneyland in Florida… it's kind of lame to be beaten by Mickey Mouse.
+But they are outranked by Disneyland in Florida… it's kind of lame to be beaten by Mickey Mouse!
 They attract more than 14 million tourists each year.
 Toronto is also ranked among the 20 most visited cities by international tourists, bringing over 4 million tourists to the region annually.

 Beausoleil Island hosts the seldom seen Eastern Massasauga rattlesnake, the only Ontario snake whose venom is dangerous to humans.
-The island's bedrock and wetland environment is also rich in many other species of amphibians, turtles, and snakes.
-Some artifacts no younger than 7,000 years old have been found here.
+The island's bedrock and wetland environment are also rich in many other species of amphibians, turtles, and snakes.
+Some artefacts no younger than 7,000 years old have been found here.
 The remains of ancient tools and pottery show that the island was probably used as a summer camp by early hunting and gathering cultures (old fellas knew how to choose a summer house!).
 The Chippewas of Lake Huron and Lake Simcoe came here in 1842.
 Because the soil on the island was unsuitable for cultivation, they settled on the Christian Islands, where a reserve was formed in the 1850s.

 Southern Ontario has a humid, continental climate.
 You can comfortably wear short sleeves and flip-flops in the summer; however, you have to keep in mind that although it can get really warm, Southern Ontario is no California.
 This is especially true when it comes to winter, and this is a very special warning for all those who come from a warmer south that comes from my cold-hating heart: buy a lot of winter clothes!
 The highest measured temperature in Southern Ontario ever was 52°C (I wish that we could get at least 35°C on a regular basis).
 During the coldest days, winter temperatures on occasion drop below -30°C. Again, if you're from California, Spain, Mexico, Portugal, you'd better buy winter expedition clothes!